bzminer/bzminer/README.md

-                          --cpu_threads; the rest run the miner's own threads --benchmark-job-interval <ms>  Keep each deterministic benchmark job this long (default 600000; use 4000 to stress stale-job handling) --no-watchdog           Run the worker in-process (no supervisor; debugging) -h, --help              Show this help, then exit -V, --version           Print version, then exit
+                          --cpu_threads; the rest run the miner's own threads --benchmark-job-interval <ms>  Keep each deterministic benchmark job this long (default 600000; use 4000 to stress stale-job handling) --no-watchdog           Disable watchdog supervision/restarts (debugging) -h, --help              Show this help, then exit -V, --version           Print version, then exit